ConGibbs10/DulogInteractions/README.md

 ## DulogsInteractions Pipeline

-The DulogsInteractions pipeline is seperated into three steps:
+The DulogsInteractions pipeline is separated into three steps:

 1. Reading the data with `read_dulogs`.
 2. Preprocessing the data with `preprocess_dulogs`.